Apple Watch SE

 The Digital Crown has the same haptic feedback as the Apple Watch Series 5.
-The microphone and speaker are both the latest iterations as well.
+The microphone and speaker are both the same as the first-generation model.

-Fall detection is available in this model.
-When a user falls, the Watch can use advanced algorithms to detect a fall based on wrist trajectory and impact acceleration.
-If a user is unresponsive after a fall, the Apple Watch will call emergency services after a 60-second delay.
+Fall Detection and Crash Detection are available in this model.
+When a user falls or is in a car crash, the Watch can use advanced algorithms to detect them based on wrist trajectory and impact acceleration.
+If a user is unresponsive, the Apple Watch will call emergency services after a 60-second delay.

 The microphone continuously measures ambient noise to alert users to potential hearing health risks.
 If the decibel level gets too high, an alert will notify users and suggest they move away from the noise.
-Noise levels are tracked over time to determine overall hearing health.
+It tracks noise levels over time to determine overall hearing health.

-The heart rate sensor that has been in every generation of Apple Watch is still here.
-Users will be alerted of abnormal heartbeats or increased heart rates.
+The Apple Watch SE retains the heart-rate sensor that has been in every generation of Apple Watch.
+It alerts users to abnormal heartbeats or increased heart rates.
 These alerts have saved many lives as they direct users to seek medical help before potential cardiac arrest or other events.

 What it lacks

 The Apple Watch SE is about the features it has as much as it is about the features it lacks.
-Two major health features present in the latest Apple Watch are not present here— ECG and blood oxygen detection.
+Three major health features in the latest Apple Watch are not present here: ECG, temperature tracking, and blood-oxygen detection.

-The ECG feature creates an electrical circuit using the heart rate sensor on the Watch and a finger placed on the Digital Crown.
+Users can take a single-point ECG using an electrical circuit created between the heart-rate sensor on the Watch and a finger placed on the Digital Crown.
 It then takes an electrocardiogram over 30 seconds to determine if any issues are there.

-The Apple Watch Series 6 can take blood oxygen levels during use and manually by doing a 15-second reading.
-This information can determine how much oxygen passes into the bloodstream and indicate lung conditions and other ailments.
+The Apple Watch Series 6 and later can take blood-oxygen levels during use and manually by doing a 15-second reading.
+This information can determine how much oxygen passes into the bloodstream, indicating lung conditions and other ailments.